 - Ability to connect to your network at each camera location, i.e. a good wifi signal for wifi cameras, or a network cable connected to your home network if you buy wired cameras.

-- Camect Home network video recorder, which can be placed at any convenient point in your home, and requires a power outlet and a wired network connection.
+- A Camect hub, which can be placed at any convenient point in the living space of your home, and requires a power outlet and a wired network connection.

 - A phone, laptop, or desktop computer to use to access Camect.